-B2C Theatre aims to provoke and charge the soul by creating intense, highly theatrical, and visceral productions that explore dark themes, rich texts, and have a modern and social relevance to the world today.
+B2C Theatre aims to provoke and charge the soul by creating intense, highly theatrical, and visceral productions that explore rich texts and have a modern and social relevance to the world today.

-Since its inception, B2C has produced nearly a dozen productions, introducing audiences to new works, premieres of plays that include World Premieres (Isitwendam, Tabula Rasa, The Complex), the North American Premiere of debbie tucker green and her poetic masterpiece dirty butterfly, reimaginings of classics (Phaedra’s Lust, Saved, Shakespeare Unfolded, Hedda Noir).
+Since its inception, B2C has created and produced over a dozen productions, many of which have had remounts or toured, introducing audiences to new works, premieres of plays that include World Premieres (Isitwendam, Tabula Rasa, The Complex), the North American Premiere of debbie tucker green and her poetic masterpiece dirty butterfly, reimaginings of classics (Phaedra’s Lust, Saved, Shakespeare Unfolded, Hedda Noir).
 B2C has garnered strong critical and audience response, and has been nominated for numerous local and national awards.
 In development: The film Elle’s Valley and the plays She Carries Me Again , Painting the Streets and Wallflower.
-B2C is a member of TAPA and works under the CTA and ADC.
+B2C is a member of TAPA, PACT and works under the CTA and ADC.

 Lauren Brotman is an award-winning actor, theatre creator and artist educator.
 She has performed across Canada and internationally for over twenty years.
 She received the Christopher Plummer Fellowship Award through which she trained and performed at Shakespeare’s Globe in London, U.K. and received a Dora Award for her work in And by the Way Miss (URGE/Theatre Direct).
 Lauren spent five seasons as Associate Artist at Theatre NorthWest, performing in Hedda Noir (Artist of the Year), Half Life, The Drowning Girls, Girl in a Goldfish Bowl and The Secret Mask and where she created Painting the Streets and Shakespeare Unfolded.